cghlee/cghlee/README.md

 - 📫 - Connect with me on [LinkedIn](https://www.linkedin.com/in/leecgh/)

 **I am constantly striving to refine my skill set, seeking more efficient and higher-quality solutions for any problem at hand**
-- 🏕️ - Fifteen-week C# Software Development bootcamp in late-2024 is further growing my tech stack proficiencies
+- 🏕️ - Fifteen-week C# Software Development bootcamp in late-2024 is growing my tech stack proficiencies
-- 🏢 - Internship at a AI-related start-up from late-2023 provided valuable real-world collaborative development experience
+- 🏢 - Internship at a AI-related start-up from late-2023 provided valuable collaborative development experience
-- 🧑‍🏫 - ICT Cloud course in mid-2023 gave me knowledge of security and management in IT networks and cloud providers
+- 🧑‍🏫 - ICT Cloud course in mid-2023 gave me knowledge in cloud provider and IT network management fundamentals
 - 📅 - Dedicated myself to programming over the COVID-19 pandemic
 - ⌨️ - Continuing to hone, expand and challenge my abilities